MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 -let's do a bit of refactoring to stay in the groove..
 -need more unit tests before we can do major refactoring

+# 10/06/2022
+-cleanup and removing unused code - constant refactoring -we should create a public library of .NET tools and publish it

+# 10/27/2022
+-try fixing calendar on prod